will-gebbie/BioMi696/README.md

-# Bioinformatics and Medical Informatics
+# Bioinformatics Scripts
-Programs from course: Genetic and Epigenetic Analysis
+Scripts created for coursework and Master's program research